 - This was the most user-friendly coffee maker we tested, with only a button and a knob to operate.

 Runner-up pick: Bonavita – BV1900TS

-This coffee machine looks like something you would see in a trendy coffee shop or on a design kitchen’s counter.
-Without any bells and whistles this maker is built with one purpose, delivering a consistent and reliable cup of coffee.
+This coffee machine looks like something you would see in a trendy coffee shop or on a designer kitchen’s counter.
+Without any bells and whistles, this maker is built with one purpose, delivering a consistent and reliable cup of coffee.
 Although the individual pieces won’t strike you as built to last, the pared down design makes it seem like this coffee machine has a long life in it.

 Bonavita - BV1900TS

 While it may be a splurge (with some design quirks), it will impress connoisseurs with its brew quality.

 While the Bonavita did produce the best tasting cup of coffee, there are a few notable concerns that prevented it from being our top pick.
 Let’s start with filling the reservoir.
 This seems like a simple task, but if you like to fill the reservoir with your coffee pot, you are in for a mess.
 Without the lid, the coffee pot spills water everywhere and you will quickly find any nearby items covered in water.
 We opted to use an extra cup rather than the coffee pot itself.